iwb25-412-vertex-prime/apigateway-v1/README.md

 4. Try to create a 4th key (should fail)
 5. List all API keys
 6. Test API key validation

+The new rule management test script will:

+1. Create an API key with initial rules
+2. Update the rules dynamically
+3. Verify the changes
+4. Test with empty rules

 ### 🗄️ Database Schema